DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

   that makes daily snapshot of the entire directory

   * **restore**</br>
-    down the bookstack containers `docker-compose down`</br>
+    down the containers `docker-compose down`</br>
-    delete the entire bookstack directory</br>
+    delete the entire prometheus directory</br>
-    from the backup copy back the bookstack directortory</br>
+    from the backup copy back the prometheus directortory</br>
     start the container `docker-compose up -d`

-# Backup of just user data

-# Restore the user data